RomanPilyushin/Mind/templates/toefl/Writing 1 Integrated.md

 - Save about one minute to proofread your work.
 - I maintain a collection of [complete sample essays](https://www.toeflresources.com/sample-toefl-essays/) written using the above technique.
 Read them!

-### Template
+### Template 1

 **The Introduction

 - The reading and the lecture are both about
 - The author feels that this is a good idea due to
-- The lecturer does not believe that the author’s claims are correct
+- The lecturer does not believe that the author’s claims are correct.

 **The Body Paragraphs**